akorn/zfsbackup/README.md

 "none" means that this fs is not backed up.
 I set this property explicitly on all filesystems that don't need to be backed up; so whenever it is inherited I can see that something that maybe should get backed up is not.
-A list of suspicious filesystems can be obtained with
+A list of suspicious filesystems that might need backups but don't have any can be obtained with

 ```
 zfs get -o name,property all -t filesystem,volume -s inherited | fgrep korn.zfsbackup:config | sed 's/[[:space:]]*korn.zfsbackup:config.*//'